alphagov/govuk-frontend/docs/publishing.md

 ```bash
 npm logout
 ```
+17. Move Trello cards from "Next Frontend release" column to "Done".

-17. Add Trello cards to "This Sprint" column for
+18. Add Trello cards to "This Sprint" column for
   - Update the GOV.UK Design System to use the latest release
   - Update the GOV.UK Prototype Kit to use the latest release